Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 This Project also been discussed and approved by DRDO Security Scientist "E" for its Efficiancy and Idea.

-### I have been Graded A+ and 9 SGPA in Sem 8 for my Combo work as for Working Python project and Scopus IEEE Research paper.
+### I have been Graded A+ and 9 SGPA in Sem 8 for my Combo work as for Working Python project and Publishing Scopus IEEE Research paper.

 Abstract-